laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 ## conclusion

 See, not that hard.
-You just witness the essence of computing.
+You just witnessed the essence of computing.
 We went to the very bottom and heard how the sillicon screams in agony.

 Anyway, these posts take a lot of time to prepare and write.
 If you like the content I’m making and you wish to support these kinds of useless but fun journeys, [I have a GitHub Sponsors page now](https://github.com/sponsors/laurci/)!